plone/documentation/docs/backend/content-types/index.md

 :   The name of the content type displayed in the UI.

+(classic-ui-only-fti-properties-label)=

+### Classic UI only FTI properties

-The following FTI properties are only used in the Classic UI:
+The following FTI properties are used only in Classic UI:

 `add_view_expr`
 :   {term}`TALES` expression returning the URL for the form to add a new item of this content type.

 `alias` elements
 :   Controls a mapping from URL to views.